Global Engagement Hall

 Georgetown Challenge Course (Left) learning about team building.

-(Right) 2015-2016 residents will live on the first floor of the Moody-Shearn Residence Hall.
+(Right) GEH residents live on the first floor of the Moody-Shearn Residence Hall.

 What does it mean to be a global citizen?